Lunylein/nami-backend/README.md

 ## How to build and execute

 ### Build and run docker image
-To build docker image execute the following in the project's root directory:
+To build docker image execute the following in the sub-project service directory:
 ```
 docker build --build-arg version_param=0.1-XXX --tag nami-backend:01.XXX --tag nami-backend:latest .
 ```